hpe-storage/scod/docs/csi_driver/using.md

 * [NFS Server Provisioner `StorageClass` parameters](#base_storageclass_parameters)
 * [Diagnosing the NFS Server Provisioner issues](diagnostics.md#nfs_server_provisioner_resources)

-!!! warning "Caution"
-    The NFS Server Provisioner is currently in "Tech Preview" and should be considered beta software for use with <u>**non-production**</u> workloads.

 ## Enabling CSI snapshots

 Support for `VolumeSnapshotClasses` and `VolumeSnapshots` is available from Kubernetes 1.17+.
 The snapshot beta CRDs and the common snapshot controller needs to be installed manually.
 As per Kubernetes SIG Storage, these should not be installed as part of a CSI driver and should be deployed by the Kubernetes cluster vendor or user.